mc-wiki/mcaf-resourcepack/README.md

 ### FAQ

-During gameplay, if you encounter untranslated text:
+During gameplay, if you encounter untranslated texts:

 - Contribute on Crowdin (see [above](#participate-in-translation)).
 - If the text is not found on Crowdin, it is most likely hardcoded and cannot be fixed by the resource pack.

 If you encounter raw translation keys (such as `rule.food_restriction.air_block`) during gameplay:

-- This is usually due to missing entries in the language files.
+- This is usually due to missing entries in language files.
 You can report it in this repository's [Issues](https://github.com/mc-wiki/mcaf-resourcepack/issues).